 The Nature-based Recreation Access Model maps can be accessed through DCR's Natural Heritage Data Explorer.
-Follow steps 1 and 2 outlined for Section A attachments above to access the mapper.
+Follow steps 1 and 2 outlined for Section I attachments above to access the mapper.
 Once you have located your area on the map, follow these steps to view the Nature-based Recreation Access Model need rating:

 - 1. Under the Conservation Planning Category on the left side of the screen, check the box next to "Nature-based Recreation Access Model" - 2.
-Expand that drop down and check the box next to "Land-based Recreation Need" (Question 14a) or "Water-based Recreation Need" (Question 14b)
+Expand that drop down and check the box next to "Land-based Recreation Need" (Question 15a) or "Water-based Recreation Need" (Question 15b)

-3. To find the score you have selected, click the "identify" icon in the top right of the map, next to the triangle and the magnifying glass.
+3. To find the score for your project area, click the "identify" icon in the top right of the map, next to the triangle and the magnifying glass, and then click on your project location.

 4. Two windows will pop up.
-Within the "Details" window, the "Need Class" will be listed.
+Within the "Details" window, the "Need Class" number will be listed.
 This corresponds to one of the five need classes listed in the legend.

 The ConserveVirginia map can also be accessed through DCR's Natural Heritage Data Explorer.
-Follow steps 1 and 2 outlined for Section A attachments above to access the mapper.
+Follow steps 1 and 2 outlined for Section I attachments above to access the mapper.
 Once you have located your area on the map, follow these steps to view the ConserveVirginia map:

-- 1. Under the ConserveVirginia Category on the left side of the screen, check the box next to "ConserveVirginia v3.0" - 2.
+- 1. Under the ConserveVirginia v3.0 Category on the left side of the screen, check the box next to "ConserveVirginia v3.0" - 2.
 Expand that drop down and check the box next to "ConserveVirginia Map."